 During the pandemic, the 3,800 reported hate incidents against Asian Americans have taken an emotional and psychic toll upon the Asian American community.
 From the students of Asian descent at Princeton Theological Seminary, we have heard many stories of sleeplessness, nightmares, panic attacks, emotional breakdown, existential hollowness, terror in leaving the apartment (for mundane tasks), and above all, anger.

 Many Asian Americans are angry that it takes a mass shooting to make visible the plight of Asians in America.
-The Asian American Program at Princeton Theological Seminary unequivocally condemns all acts of hate and violence against Asian Americans.
+The Center for Asian American Christianity at Princeton Theological Seminary unequivocally condemns all acts of hate and violence against Asian Americans.
 We call upon Christian churches of all kinds to speak out against racism and misogyny in all its forms, especially against the Asian American community during these fraught times.
 We urge Asian American pastors to address the issue of racial justice for Asian Americans from the pulpit.
 We encourage Asian Americans to seek help and emotional support from their communities during this period of prolonged social isolation and racial violence.

 Come Holy Spirit, we ask for your healing and reconciling power!

-Asian American Program
+Center for Asian American Christianity

 Princeton Theological Seminary